aam257/FAQ-FInal-Project/README.md

 10. Run: php artisan migrate
 11. Run phpunit tests unsing command: phpunit
 12. Setup in .env file: APP_URL=http://localhost:8000
-13. Setup run cofiguration on local host using port 8000 and run the web
+13. Setup run cofiguration on local host using port 8000
+14. Run the website
-14. Run command: php artisan dusk
+15. Run command: php artisan dusk

 ----------------------------------------------------------------------------------------
 Epic: Add a feature to view all questions sorted by question id and also a search bar to search questions containing typed search query.
 Both features should be accessible from all pages.